ChrstphrHll/npc_gen/students/Jovos Seldanna.md

 year: 3
 guild: Jettenia
 partyID: 28
+tags:
+- Half-Elf
+- Paladin
+- Assault
+- 3rd
+- Jettenia
 ---
 # Jovos Seldanna
 ---
 ### Description
 - 3rd year Half-Elf Paladin in Jettenia
-- straight black hair that's put back in a long pony tail, Pale Blue eyes, and Light Tan skin
+- straight black hair that's put back in a long pony tail, Brown eyes, and Light Tan skin
 - Is Suave and Crude, and has Peace as their ideal

 ### Organizations